OFS/opae-sdk/plugin/README.md

 ## Objective ##
 The objective of this document is to provide architectural details about the plugin interface as well as the plugin manager.
 While it is possible to use the plugin manager to design a framework for pooling of OPAE resources, it is outside of the scope of this document.
 Details of how to manage and connect to remote endpoints are also out of scope for the plugin architecture although proxy or remote resources may be mentioned.

+An additonal goal of this architecture is to use as much of the existing OPAE APIs as possible with few modifications to the API.

 ## High Level Design ##
 In order for a plugin design to be scalable and extensible, some data structures and operations should be decoupled and abstracted.
 Each entity involved in any operation may keep internal data structures to assocate control data it recieves with its origin.
 Additionaly, any data sent can be associated with data used in assembling it.